patters-match/microprof/README.md

 ## Source files

 - **[microprofanation.bas](https://github.com/patters-syno/profanation/blob/main/profanation.bas)** will build to functionally the same game as the [original release](https://spectrumcomputing.co.uk/zxdb/add/public/uploads/38861_48_en.tap), with some minor tweaks that could make it very slightly slower.
 There is a touch more calculation for the relative GO TOs, though they aren't really performance-critical, and breaking up the big lines was necessary as *zmakebas* does not permit comments among line-wrapped code.
-I can't really feel any difference when play testing though.
+I can't objectively notice any difference when play testing though.

 - **data.bin.tap** is the binary data for the screen building blocks, each game screen's metadata, and the user-defined graphics in ```.tap``` format ready to be concatenated with the built BASIC binary.
 If this was strictly a 1980s magazine type-in this data ought to be part of the listing, but it would just slow things down a lot doing an initial READ from DATA statements, so I didn't convert it.